panique/mini/README.md

 1. Install mod_rewrite, for example by following this guideline:
 [How to install mod_rewite in Ubuntu](http://www.dev-metal.com/enable-mod_rewrite-ubuntu-12-04-lts/)

-2. Create a new database (and remember the name, you'll need that in step 5) and import the SQL file from the *application/_install* folder (which contains demo data).
+2. Run the SQL statements in the *application/_install* folder.

 3. Change the .htaccess file from
 ```